Emmotes/ic_spoilers/docs/shadowheart.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: Sister of Darkness** (Guess)
-> The effects of Twilight Trickery and Light In The Dark from Shadowheart's Illusory Duplicate are increased by 100% for each formation slot away from Shadowheart the duplicate is, stacking multiplicatively.
+> The effects of Twilight Trickery and Light In The Dark from Shadowheart's Illusory Duplicate are increased by 100% for each formation slot away from Shadowheart the duplicate is (following the shortest path), stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>